polterguy/phosphorusfive-dox/chapter-4.md

 # Your first Ajax form

-Probably among your most important tasks in an Ajax application, is the gathering of data from your users.
+Arguably among your most important tasks in an Ajax application, is the gathering of input from your users.
 This is easily done with P5.
 Below is an example.

 ```
 create-widget